Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Decatur resident pleaded guilty to knowingly violating national defense airspace after flying a drone over Truist Park during July 2025 MLB All-Star Game.
-Control interface had warned him of the restriction before launch.
-Sentence: 6 months probation + $500 fine.
+A Decatur, Georgia resident pleaded guilty in the Northern District of Georgia to knowingly violating national defense airspace after flying a drone over Truist Park during the July 2025 MLB All-Star Game.
+He received six months of probation and a $500 fine.
+His drone's control interface had warned him of the TFR restriction before he launched.

 December 1, 2025Source